 The aggregate volume in pending home sales contracts for the state of Kentucky reached a record high last month. $2.2 billion in transactions were under contract in April 2021.
 This is up 47% over the $1.5 billion in pending sales volume for both April 2020 and 2019.
 Home sales numbers continue to be up year-over-year, but the meteoric rise in volume is largely due to the higher prices that the current housing market is commanding.

-Kentucky metro area house prices are forecasted to outperform the national market over the next twelve months.
+Kentucky metro area house prices are forecasted to track the national market over the next twelve months.
 Currently, the market is tracking the overall U.S. market.
 Compared to 12-months ago, Kentucky’s housing market has strengthened.
-Current local economic conditions support an estimated 5.6% increase in house prices over the next twelve months.
-Based on the housing market vitality of the nine metro housing markets which comprise it, Kentucky’s housing market ranks twentieth amongst all states and D.C.
+Current local economic conditions support an estimated 6.8% increase in house prices over the next twelve months.
+Based on the housing market vitality of the nine metro housing markets which comprise it, Kentucky’s housing market ranks twenty-ninth amongst all states and D.C.
 The three-month outlook is neutral.

 - 43% anticipate greater foot traffic